University of Excellence: Measures and objectives

 Public Understanding of Science and Humanities (PUSH) Team

 The new PUSH Team aims to consolidate and professionalize academic events and activities.
 It will plan new academic events on current social issues in collaboration with partners from the Hamburg Metropolitan Region and strengthen the University’s public relations.

-The University is in the process of establishing a transfer agency (working title).
-Its purpose is to support the knowledge transfer activities of Universität Hamburg with a focus on innovative processes, opportunities for collaboration, and transfer-oriented services.
+The Knowledge Exchange Agency supports Universität Hamburg’s knowledge transfer activities with a focus on innovative processes, opportunities for collaboration, and transfer-oriented services.
 It intends to forge close, systematic partnerships with regional transfer partners.
-The transfer agency consolidates a number of existing opportunities and services.
+The Knowledge Exchange Agency consolidates a number of existing opportunities and services.

 Funding for transfer projects

 The Transfer@UHH program supports projects designed to initiate and implement transfer activities and develop concepts for innovation and transfer labs within the University’s innovation and transfer area of activity.
 Its goal is to probe new forms of knowledge and technology transfer.

 The 2020 call for applications includes a call for the special format Mehr Weitblick nach der Coronavirus-Krise (Greater foresight after the corona crisis) to provide quicker and less complicated support for smaller transfer projects that primarily address issues related to the handling of the corona crisis.

 See comprehensive information on the call for applications for transfer project funding.

 Cutting-edge infrastructure will be set up to facilitate top-level research.